LIVES AND WORKS

 Marijke Breuers grew up in a small village in the Netherlands in the 1960s.
 At that time, there was little room for manoeuvre for the individual.
 For her, studying at the Art Academy in Utrecht marked the beginning of a new life.
 Space to shape her own life.

 The selection for the Rijswijk Textile Biennial 2013 was a great incentive to give her own work more priority.
 She made a series of works in which she looked back at her childhood and wondered what she eventually wanted to take with her as luggage.
 She continues to look for the leeway you have to shape and develop your life and work.
 Her interest in the choices of others who live in a completely different environment was stimulated by this.
 During artist-in-residency periods in various European countries, she takes photographs of interiors of partly deserted houses.
 She delves into the political and cultural history of the residents and makes drawings/collages in which elements from the interiors, the environment and history become visible.
 Gradually, mixed media works and installations are created based on the traces of the residents.
-In the coming years, she will continue her voyages of discovery through Europe.
+In the coming years, she will continue her voyages of discovery in Holland and through Europe.

 WHO I AM